Email Marketing Summit Australia Virtual Event

 6. Social sharing: Include links to your social network pages so that email subscribers can easily connect with you in other ways.
 Also include social sharing options that allow recipients to share your newsletter with their own networks.

 7. View email online: This link is best positioned at the very top of your email and should direct recipients to an online version of your email in case of inbox display issues.
-Check out some additional creative uses for this part of your newsletter that can help drive conversions.

 8. Call to action above the fold: Place your main call to action within the top 400 pixels and make it easy to find without the need for scrolling.
 Experiment using both text and images with your call to action.